 SOAR Group: Social Opportunities and Reflection

 Offers kids ages 12-16 the opportunity to learn and practice social skills to be better able to develop and keep relationships.
 Includes such topics as conversational skills, how to choose appropriate friends, handling arguments and disagreements, appropriate use of humor, handling rejection, teasing, bullying, rumors, and gossip.
-There is a concurrent group for parents.
+There is some parent involvement.